Tiffany Mountain by Old Baldy + Freezeout Ridge via Winthrop / 蒂芬妮山

 Rock Mountain 7919 Summit Views

-From Honeymoon Pass, we hiked north straight up to Rock Mountain 7919, where a radio facility marked the top.
-I had a decent look at the massive wildfire smoke spanning the western horizon from here.
+From Honeymoon Pass, we hiked north straight up to Rock Mountain 7919.
+The lone radio facility marked the top of this remote high point.
+Soon, I directed my attention to the massive wildfire smoke spanning the west skyline.

-It had grown pretty windy by now, so we left after a quick break.
-Then Middle Tiffany Mountain, our next stop, was right across the 7500′ joining saddle.
-It didn’t take much time before we went up to the top.
+It had grown pretty windy, so we left after a quick break to leave the wind gusts.
+Then Middle Tiffany Mountain, our next stop, was across the 7500′ joining saddle.
+It didn’t take long before we reached another remote high point.

 Tiffany Mountain from Rock Mountain